Past Presidents | Philadelphia College of Osteopathic Medicine

 1957 – 1974

-Portrait painting of Frederic H. Barth, DSc (Hon.), LLD (Hon.)Frederic H. Barth led PCO from 48th Street to City Avenue, began his service to the institution in 1949 as a member of the Hospital board of directors and the College board of trustees.
-By the year's end, he became president of both boards.
-Barth was a driving force behind the amalgamation of the two entities into a single Pennsylvania corporation.
+Portrait painting of Frederic H. Barth, DSc (Hon.), LLD (Hon.)Frederic H. Barth began his service to the institution in 1948 as a member of the Hospital board of directors and then the College board of directors.
+By the year's end, he became chairman of both boards.
+Dr. Barth played a crucial role in merging the two entities into a single Pennsylvania corporation, serving as its president.

 1974 – 1984